 Fun Fact: Park Estates Neighborhood

-Park Estates is an exclusive custom tract neighborhood near most of the action for Classic Not Plastic.
-It showcases beautiful mid-century modern homes near the campus of Cal State, Long Beach.
-Three of the homes in Park Estates are the only ones in the Long Beach area designed by Richard Neutra, the famous Los Angeles modern architect.
+In addition to historic Zaferia village, nearby Park Estates is an exclusive custom tract neighborhood near the action for Classic Not Plastic.
+Three of the homes in Park Estates were designed by Richard Neutra, the famous Los Angeles modern architect.

 A midcentury modern home, with a pink facade, angled roof, and green landscaping, is viewed from the window of a 1963 Ford Thunderbird in this photo taken in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana